JnnyRdng/GitClean/README.md

 Removes local branches in a git repository that no longer exist on the remote.
 Can optionally be used to interactively delete any git branch other than the current.

+Rebuilt from the ground up with Go for very little reason.

 ## Help

 ```bash